1. The color of your eyes is unique

 It is estimated that only 2% of the population has green eyes, making them the rarest in the world .

 Smoking negatively affects your vision.
-Increase your chances of suffering from cataracts and/or macular degeneration, especially as you get older.
+It increases your chances of developing cataracts and/or macular degeneration, especially as you get older.

 10. Heterochromia

-It refers to a condition in which the eyes are a different color.
+It refers to a condition in which the eyes are different colors.
 This can be total, involving one eye of each color, or partial, meaning that in both irises we can find a section of a color clearly differentiated from the rest of the set.